a9ush/Communicate-Data-Findings/README.md

 ### Dataset

-Bay Wheels (previously known as Ford GoBike) is bike sharing system in the San Francisco Bay Area, California..
-The dataset used for this exploratory analysis consists of monthly individual trip data from year 2017 in CSV format covering the greater San Francisco Bay area, also available here.
+Bay Wheels  is bike sharing system in the San Francisco.
+The dataset  consists of monthly individual trip data from year 2017 in CSV format covering the greater San Francisco Bay area.

 ### Data wrangling process:
 fix multiple fields that are not in the correct dtype, i.e. start_time, end_time should be datetime type, user_type